21bq1a4249/AI-Driven-Crop-Disease-Prediction-and-Management/README.md

 # AI-Driven Crop Disease Prediction and Management

 ## 🌱 Project Overview
 This project leverages Artificial Intelligence (AI) to help farmers predict and manage crop diseases efficiently.
-The system supports the Telugu language, visualizes agricultural data, predicts rainfall patterns, and provides disease-related insights.
+The system supports the Telugu language, visualizes agricultural data, predicts rainfall patterns and provides disease-related insights.
 Additionally, it offers recommendations for fertilizers and supplements to optimize crop health.

 ## 🔑 Features
 - **Telugu Language Support** 🌐